TCBL/tcbl-user-data-manager/README.md

 The code and documentation are based on [this sample](https://github.com/spring-projects/spring-security/tree/master/samples/boot/oauth2login) and [this how-to](https://www.drissamri.be/blog/java/enable-https-in-spring-boot/).

+**NOTE** At this moment, the Usermanager is only fully tested in Java 8.

 ## Building

 Building the code is trivial using maven.
 Or open the `pom.xml` as a project in your IDE.